 Albertina Sisulu Centenary 2018 Memorial Lecture

-The presenter, Mrs Machel is an internationally-renowned advocate for women and children’s rights and is a former freedom fighter in Mozambique’s FRELIMO movement and that country’s first Minister of Education.
-Through the Graça Machel Trust, which was founded in 2010, she advocates for women’s economic and financial empowerment, food security and nutrition, education for all and good governance.
+The presenter, Mrs Machel is an internationally-renowned advocate for women and children’s rights and is a former freedom fighter in Mozambique’s FRELIMO movement and the country’s first Minister of Education.
+Through the Graça Machel Trust, founded in 2010, she advocates for women’s economic and financial empowerment, food security and nutrition, education for all, and good governance.

 Albertina Nontsikelelo Thetiwe was born in 1918 in the Transkei at the height of the Spanish influenza.
 She survived this against the odds and her strength was recognised by her father, who on his deathbed gave her the responsibility of caring for her younger siblings and their ailing mother, with the support of her maternal grandparents of the Mnyila family.

 She won a scholarship to the Mariazell College where she completed her high school education and went on to train as a nurse in Johannesburg in 1940.
 She married political activist, Walter Sisulu in 1944 and emerged as a powerful figure in her own right in the 1950s, playing a significant role in major campaigns such as the 1956 women’s march.